ohiofi/APCSP-projects/apcspfiles/writingFilesInPython.md

 The modes are:

-*   'r' – Read mode which is used when the file is only being read
+*   'r' – Read mode which is used when the file is only being read (will result in FileNotFoundError if the file doesn't exist)
-*   '**w**' – **Write mode** which is used to edit and write new information to the file (any existing files with the same name will be erased when this mode is activated)
+*   '**w**' – **Write mode which is used to edit and write new information to the file (any existing files with the same name will be erased when this mode is activated)**
 *   'a' – Appending mode, which is used to add new data to the end of the file; that is new information is automatically amended to the end

 So, let's take a look at a quick example.